Wheel Alignment Angles and Adjustment Procedures

 Module 4 – Raising the Vehicle

 Addresses the step-by-step procedures and safety guidelines for lifting a vehicle with an above-ground lift or floor jack and jack stands.

 Module 5 – Tire/Wheel Assembly Removal

 Covers the procedures for removing the assembly from the vehicle including wheel locks and wheel covers.

 Students are required to successfully complete the Final Exam and the TIA Basic Automotive Tire Service Skills Demonstration before a Certificate of Complete will be issued by TIA.

-Please note that a $45 administration fee (plus applicable taxes), which covers TIA administration, certificate generation and delivery.
+Please note that a $50 administration fee (plus applicable taxes) will be applied, which covers TIA administration, certificate generation and delivery.
 This administrative fee will be added to your site's monthly invoice after successful completion of the exam and skills demonstration.